Malethrion/Restaurant-booking-system/README.md

 - Stack Overflow: Adapted logic for form handling from [link].

 -use Django's built-in UserCreationForm, which already includes fields for username, password, and password confirmation.

+Document your process, such as:
+How you implemented CRUD.
+How you tested your application.
+Screenshots of your app in action.